FIFO jobs are a different kind of career path.

 FIFO jobs usually follow a repeatable cycle.

 First, the worker travels to the job site.
-This may involve a commercial flight, charter flight, bus, helicopter, ferry, or company-arranged transport.
+This may involve a commercial flight, charter flight, bus, helicopter, ferry, crew boat, or company-arranged transport.

-During the rotation, the workdays may be long.
+During the rotation, workdays may be long.
 Twelve-hour shifts are common in some FIFO environments.
-Some roles operate around the clock, which means night shifts may be part of the schedule.
+Some sites operate around the clock, which means night shifts may be part of the schedule.

 Before applying, ask yourself: